 - Hotel Renew – This boutique hotel is one of Honolulu’s best budget accommodation options.
 It’s a suitable option for those who’d prefer to stay a little further from the action of Waikiki and the surrounding beaches.

-Honolulu’s golden shores, outstanding nature, and delightful Polynesian gastronomy draws visitors from far and wide.
+Honolulu’s golden shores, outstanding nature, and delightful Polynesian gastronomy draw visitors from far and wide.
 Prepare to splash in the ocean and soak up Hawaii’s impressive capital city.
-Honolulu has all of the beauty of the Seychelles, all of the relaxing fun of Cape Town and all of the convenience of Miami.
+Honolulu has all of the beauty of Seychelles, all of the relaxing fun of Cape Town and all of the convenience of Miami.
 That’s a combination that is difficult to beat!